Math Challenge

 • Work with your school office to establish how and where to collect submissions from students.

-• Send us content of your school's page and due dates.
+• Send us content of your school's page and the schedule with due dates (please see template).

 • Create a flyer to be include to the school's 'FIRST DAY PACKET'.
 A colorful half sheet flyer works well to introduce the program to students/parents (optional but recommended).

-• Add the link of your school's Math Challenge page to your school's website and PTSA website.
+• Add the link of your school's Math Challenge page to your school's website and PTSA website and/or Facebook.

 • Write an article for your newsletter introducing this new program.
 The basic What, When, Who, and How/Where to submit format works well.
 Provide the Math Challenge's link for your newsletter, school's website, PTSA/PTO website.